Skip to content

 IPage<Map<String, Object>> pageMaps(IPage<T> page, Wrapper<T> queryWrapper);

-Return Value: Pagination query result, including the record list and total record count.
+Return Value: Paginated query results, including the record list and total record count.

 IPage<T>pagePagination object